EL QUSEIR EXCURSIONS AND THE OTTOMAN CASTLE

 In 1816 the fort was used as a base for Muhammad Ali Pasha’s wars against Arabia but after the opening of the Suez Canal in 1869, its’ strategic significance was considerably diminished.
 However, it remained in use as a base for the Egyptian coast guard until 1975.

-Today, at the main gate you can buy a 15LE ticket* ( open daily from 0900 to 1700 ) which gains you access to the entire fort which includes several small exhibits of the area's history, shipbuilding, phosphate mining and Bedouin life and traditions.
+At the main gate you can buy a 30LE ticket ( price as of 2018 – equivalent to about 1.70 euros ) which gains you access to the entire fort ( open daily from 0900 to 1700 ) which includes several small exhibits of the area’s history, shipbuilding, phosphate mining and Bedouin life and traditions.
+You can also climb the stairs of the central watchtower which gives you magnificent views over the town and harbour.

 But there is a lot more to El Quseir than the castle.

-The town offers a large number of traditional tourist friendly bazaars along Sharia Al Gomhuriya which lies below the castle selling the usual array of papyrus, alabaster statues, t shirts and leather goods etc. However there as also some fascinating local markets, especially on a Friday, to which the Ababda bedouin and local farmers bring their produce.
+The town offers a large number of traditional tourist friendly bazaars along Sharia Al Gomhuriya which lies below the castle selling the usual array of papyrus, alabaster statues, t shirts and leather goods etc. However there as also some fascinating local markets, especially on a Friday, to which the Ababda and Ma’aza Bedouin and other local farmers bring their produce.

 The Coptic Church of St. Mary (previously named St Barbara’s – after the patron saint of miners) stands close to the sea, less than a ten minute walk north from the town centre.
 It was completely rebuilt in 2008 but houses some beautiful paintings on its’ walls.
 The original building, which fell into disrepair, had been established by the Italian Red Sea Phosphate mining company in 1920 as a Catholic church.